cjtessler/MATH3733-SP24/Notes/2024-01-11/notes.md

 - ✅ `_message` is valid

 No characters are allowed in a variable name besides alphanumeric (alphabet or numeric) characters and the underscore ("_") character (no special characters like &, !, +, $, etc.)

 - ❌`you&i` is invalid
 - ✅ `you_and_i` is valid

-Python is case sensitive, so two variables with the same name but different case are two different variables
+Python is case sensitive, so two variables with the same name but different case are two different variables.

 - `name`, `NAME`, and `Name` are all different variables

 ❌ You *cannot* use any of Python's built in "reserved words” or **keywords**.